 - Submit your application.
 Review the details on your application before you submit.
 Most online applications will provide a decision within minutes.
 If your application is successful, you should get your new card in around 10 days.

 - Activate the card.
 Activate your new card by following the instructions provided by your issuer.
-Then the issuer will process your balance transfer, which usually takes between two and six weeks.
+Then the issuer will process your balance transfer.
+Expect six weeks for transfers to process.
 It’s important to make any required repayments on your account during this time.

 - Confirm the transfers and close your old accounts.
 Once your balance transfers have been processed, you should see that your previous account balances are $0.
-Call your old credit card providers and close the accounts to avoid any further fees or the temptation to use them.
+Call your old credit card providers and consider closing the accounts to avoid any further fees or the temptation to use them.

 Compare balance transfer credit cards